 The windmill exercise requires coordination while you build muscle into the supporting leg.
 With your knee resting on your balance pad or wobble cushion, slowly bend at the waist until your hand reaches the floor.
 The opposite arm and leg will reach upwards in windmill fashion.
 Repeat on the other side.

-Try a balance board each day for ten minutes, and see rapid improvement in coordination and core strength. ( See Product at Amazon )
+Try a balance board each day for ten minutes, and see rapid improvement in coordination and core strength. ( Find yours here! )

 Balance boards feature a hard, flat surface with a round base to create instability.
 These can be more difficult to use than wobble cushions, so the exercises here are designed to progressively increase your balance skills using this prop.